On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: Introduction

-In addition to having a theoretical interest, the results proved in this work might also have some practical implications.
-For instance, to find scaling laws for the number of solutions with respect to the number of users could have interest to analyze the asymptotic performance of linear IA, as discussed in \cite{Schmidt2010}.
-Also, for moderate-size networks for which the total number of solutions is not very high, the results of this paper also open the possibility to provide a systematic way to compute all (or practically all) interference alignment solutions for a channel realization.
-This idea is also briefly explored in the paper.
+In addition to being of theoretical interest, the results proved in this work might also have some practical implications.
+For instance, finding scaling laws for the number of solutions with respect to the number of users could serve to analyze the asymptotic performance of linear IA, as discussed in \cite{Schmidt2010}, where information about the number of solutions is used to predict system performance when the best solution (or the best out of N) solutions is picked.
+Recent results \cite{Bresler2013} also suggest that the number of solutions is related to the computational complexity of designing the precoders and decoders satisfying the IA conditions.

-The rest of the paper is organized as follows.
-In Section \ref{systemmodel}, the system model and the IA feasibility problem are briefly reviewed, paying special attention to the feasibility test in \cite{Gonzalez2012b}.
-The main results of the paper are presented in Section \ref{sec:number}, where two integral formulas for the number of IA solutions are provided, one valid for arbitrary networks and the other for symmetric multi-beam scenarios (all users with the same number of antennas at both sides of the link and transmitting the same number of streams).
-Although these integrals, in general, cannot be computed in closed form, they can easily be estimated using Monte Carlo integration.
+The paper is organized as follows.
+In Section \ref{systemmodel}, the system model and the IA feasibility problem are briefly reviewed, paying special attention to the feasibility test in \cite{Gonzalez2012b} which is the starting point of this work.
+The main results of the paper are presented in Section \ref{sec:number}, where an integral formula, valid for arbitrary networks, for the number of IA solutions is given.
+Two special cases, square symmetric and single-beam networks, are analyzed in Section \ref{sec:special_cases}.
 A short review on Riemmanian manifolds and other mathematical results that will also be used during the derivations as well as the proofs of the main theorems in Section \ref{sec:number} are relegated to appendices.
+Numerical results are included in Section \ref{sec:numerical_experiments}.